 The Drug Policy Network South East Europe is an initiative of NGOs from the countries of South East Europe.
-Currently, there are 19 full members of the Network coming from Albania, Bosnia Herzegovina, FYRO Macedonia, Greece, Kosovo*, Montenegro, Romania, Serbia and Slovenia.
-We also have working contact with more organisations from these countries and Bulgaria, Croatia and Turkey.
+Currently, there are 22 full members of the Network coming from Albania, Bosnia Herzegovina, Bulgaria, Croatia, FYRO Macedonia, Greece, Kosovo*, Montenegro, Romania, Serbia and Slovenia.

 The cooperation between the organisations in South East Europe dates back to autumn 2009.
 In March 2010, an informal network of NGOs was created to continue the cooperation with the relevant authorities responsible for drug policy.
 Good experience of partnership and joint projects resulted in formal creation of the Drug Policy Network South East Europe in October 2015.